 What cuisine should I serve?

 When selecting the cuisine, think of your guests.
 If you have a mixed gathering, Continental or international cuisine is always the safer bet.
-But if your guests lean heavily towards a certain ethnic cuisine, it would be better to offer a cuisine with their taste in mind.
-Or you can add a few Indian or Mediterranean foods along with the popular western one.
+But if your guests lean heavily towards a certain ethnic cuisine, it would be better to offer cuisine with their taste in mind.
+Or you can add a few Indian or Mediterranean foods along with the popular western ones.
 That would make everyone happy.
 Our experience is that you can’t go wrong with Middle Eastern food since we live here.
 But make sure to go easy on the carbs so that don’t fall asleep after lunch.

 What food should I serve?

-Once you have decided on the cuisine, it’s time to start planning for the food dishes.
+Once you have decided on the cuisine, it’s time to start planning the food dishes.
 Start with the main entrée.
 Choose one or two main entrées.
 Depending on the entrée, choose two or three complimentary sides for each entrée.

-If you aren’t offering a main course, you can choose to go with appetizers.
+If you aren’t offering the main course, you can choose to go with appetizers.
 With no main entrée, your guests will consume at least 12 pieces of appetizers each.
 If you’re serving the appetizers before the main entrée, your guests will probably consume 5 pieces each.

 Eating habits have evolved a lot over the last few decades.
 Many people are consciously opting for a healthier lifestyle.
 That’s why you should offer some healthy food options at your event.
 Also, vegetarian options are good for those who cut out meat from their diet.

 Beverages are usually not your main focus during food planning, but you need to keep your guests hydrated.
 Water is essential.
 Every guest should have easy access to water.
 If it’s a sit-down dinner, place a large water bottle at every table.
 Other than water, you should be offering at least two other beverages.
 If it’s an early event, coffee and fresh juices would be needed.
 For a late event, guests might be expecting something more aggressive than coffee.
 But not everyone in the UAE drinks.
-Keeping this mind, you should offer some other alternative too.
+Keeping this in mind, you should offer some other alternatives too.